undark-lab/swyft/README.rst

 * estimates likelihood-to-evidence ratios for arbitrary marginal posteriors; they typically require fewer simulations than the corresponding joint.
 * performs targeted inference by prior truncation, combining simulation efficiency with empirical testability.
-* seamless reuses simulations drawn from previous analyses, even with different priors.
+* seamless reuses simulations drawn from previous analyses, even with different priors. (not yet supported in swyft lightning, see `v0.3.2 <https://github.com/undark-lab/swyft/releases/tag/v0.3.2>`_)
-* integrates `dask <https://dask.org/>`_ and `zarr <https://zarr.readthedocs.io/en/stable/>`_ to make complex simulation easy.
+* integrates `dask <https://dask.org/>`_ and `zarr <https://zarr.readthedocs.io/en/stable/>`_ to make complex simulation easy. (not yet supported in swyft lightning, see `v0.3.2 <https://github.com/undark-lab/swyft/releases/tag/v0.3.2>`_)

 *swyft* is designed to solve the Bayesian inverse problem when the user has access to a simulator that stochastically maps parameters to observational data.
 In scientific settings, a cost-benefit analysis often favors approximating the posterior marginality; *swyft* provides this functionality.